Galletta's Go-Karts, Speedway, & Racing Club, Oswego, NY, USA

 - Any motor type can race in their own class if they have enough karts with equal motors to support.
 However, at Galletta's Karting Speedway, we only have one regular motor class - the Briggs & Stratton 5hp Flathead Gas Stocker stated above.

-- All OHV (Over Head Valve) motors, or WKA-rules methanol motors are both illegal to run against Gas Stocker Flathead motors under Galletta’s Karting rules, though they may run their own division on the same tracks (and do at Oswego Kartway).
+- All OHV (Over Head Valve) motors, or WKA-rules methanol motors are both illegal to run against Gas Stocker Flathead motors under Galletta’s Karting rules under the same scoring system and same checkered flag, though they may run their own division on the same tracks (and do at Oswego Kartway), or even race the same race but score them separately and each motor class gets its own winner.

 Clockwise Gas Stocker Karts on 6/5-12/2008 at Oswego Kartway

-THE 11TH ANNUAL GALLETTA'S KART KLASSIC 150!Regardless, we occasionally encounter rich snobs online and at local tracks who race WKA-type methanol karts and look down upon us.
-We hear it all the time when they say, "They go the wrong way" or "But they're just yard karts!" and (yes, we've seen and heard it) accusing us of being retarded.
-The reasons why are mostly due to disrespect and a lack of understanding about this class which we invented and what we are trying to do.
+THE 11TH ANNUAL GALLETTA'S KART KLASSIC 150!Regardless, we occasionally encounter arrogant snobs, rude ignoramuses, and mindless bashers online and at tracks who race WKA-type methanol karts and look down upon us.
+We hear it all the time when they say, "They go the wrong way" or the ignorant "But they're just yard karts!" and (yes, we've seen and heard it) accusing us of being retarded.
+The reasons why are mostly due to disrespect and a lack of understanding about this class which we invented in the early 1990s and what we are trying to do.
 A grass roots racing division built from scratch, our karts are purposefully set with rules to keep the karts affordable, safe, and highly competitive.
 In addition, with our "gas stocker" rules, we can get MANY more laps off one tank of gas than they can get with a tank of methanol.
-This means, like The Tortoise and the Hare, a WKA kart could win a sprint race any day, but a Gas Stocker would win a marathon every time.
+This means, like The Tortoise and the Hare, a WKA kart could win a sprint race any day, but a Gas Stocker would win a marathon every time, proven with our Annual Galletta's Klassic, which has been 100, 150, 175, and 200 laps over the past few seasons.
+Our class offers diversity and originality.
+Other classes... well, honestly, they all look alike, other than colors and numbers.
+When it comes down to it, our class offers more winners, closer competition, and often times better overall shows than the other classes, proven by countless DVDs that were produced in 2007 and 2008 of our karts on the same tracks as our more expensive counterparts, putting on equal-to-better shows (higher kart counts, closer racing, and more photo finishes) for a fraction of the cost.
+Also, drivers in our class also do well in every other class they try.
+And real racers race anything, not just the most expensive thing money can buy.
+If you disagree, you are living proof to all of those 'dumb-redneck-racer-fan' jokes that so many people tell.
+And we always note that the mockers are either people on the outside looking in, or just jealous losers.
+So before you mock, learn a little something, and give it a try.
+You might win, you might lose, but you will respect what we do at the end of the day.

 Oswego Kartway 2008/05/08 Gas Stocker Heat 1